ipatavatsizz/git-comment-commit/README.md

 # Git Comment Commit

-Git Comment Commit allows you to easily commit per file commits.
+Git Comment Commit allows users to specify file specific commits using comment

-> This extension only handles adding and committing files but doesn't push
+> This extension only manages to add and commit files but not push

 ## Features

-- Find comment and save to fasten committing per file
+- Auto comment save to fast commit
-- Input and Comment commit types
+- Two different commit modes, Input&Comment

 ## Extension Settings

 This extension contributes the following settings:

-- `git-comment-commit.showGitRepo`: `true` - Show git uri notification when found.
+- `git-comment-commit.showGitRepo`: `true` - Show a git notification if exists
-- `git-comment-commit.useLastComment`: `true` - Use automatically last comment for input mode
+- `git-comment-commit.useLastComment`: `true` - Use last comment for input mode
+- `git-comment-commit.removeComment`: `true` - Remove comment in document

-> May require restart
+> Changes may require restart to apply

 ## Known Issues